mjdominus/quicket/README.md

 # Note

-Original plan was to name it "quicket", but there's a bit venue-ticket processor named that.
+Original plan was to name it "quicket", but there's a big venue-ticket processor named that.
 "Quickette" is better anyway.